-George Cranleigh shows us his true face…
+George Cranleigh finally shows us his true face.

 Sue: He’s a creepy Frank Spencer.
 “Hmmm, Betty, I burnt my face off when I was making the dinner.
 Hmmm, sorry.”

-Meanwhile, the Doctor is accused of murder.
+The Doctor is accused of murder.

 Sue: It’s quite clever, this.
 I thought the mistaken identity would be caused by Nyssa and her double, not the Doctor and somebody else.
-It’s very clever misdirection.
+It’s clever misdirection.